Shays's Rebellion: Rebellion

 The federal government had been unable to recruit soldiers for the army because of a lack of funding, so Massachusetts leaders decided to act independently.
 On January 4, 1787, Governor Bowdoin proposed creating a privately funded militia army.
 Former Continental Army General Benjamin Lincoln solicited funds and raised more than £6,000 from more than 125 merchants by the end of January.
 The 3,000 militiamen who were recruited into this army were almost entirely from the eastern counties of Massachusetts, and they marched to Worcester on January 19.

-While the government forces assembled, Shays and Day and other rebel leaders in the west organized their forces establishing regional regimental organizations that were run by democratically elected committees.
+While the government forces assembled, Shays, Day, and other rebel leaders in the west organized their forces establishing regional regimental organizations that were run by democratically elected committees.
 Their first major target was the federal armory in Springfield.
 General Shepard had taken possession of the armory under orders from Governor Bowdoin, and he used its arsenal to arm a militia force of 1,200.
 He had done this even though the armory was federal property, not state, and he did not have permission from Secretary of War Henry Knox.

 The insurgents were organized into three major groups and intended to surround and attack the armory simultaneously.
 Shays had one group east of Springfield near Palmer.
 Luke Day had a second force across the Connecticut River in West Springfield.
 A third force under Eli Parsons was situated to the north at Chicopee.
-The rebels originally had planned their assault for January 25.
-At the last moment, Day changed this date and sent a message to Shays indicating that he would not be ready to attack until the 26th.
+The rebels originally had planned their assault for January 25 – at the last moment, Day sent a message to Shays indicating that he would not be ready to attack until the 26th.
 Day's message was intercepted by Shepard's men.
 As such, the militias of Shays and Parsons approached the armory on the 25th not knowing that they would have no support from the west.
 Instead, they found Shepard's militia waiting for them.
-Shepard first ordered warning shots fired over the heads of Shays' men.
-He then ordered two cannons to fire grape shot.
+Shepard first ordered warning shots fired over the heads of Shays's men.
+He then ordered two cannons to fire grapeshot.
 Four Shaysites were killed and 20 wounded.
 There was no musket fire from either side.
 The rebel advance collapsed with most of the rebel forces fleeing north.
-Both Shays' men and Day's men eventually regrouped at Amherst, Massachusetts.
+Shays's and Day's men eventually regrouped at Amherst, Massachusetts.